 In the late 1980s, with one wintry week off, my boyfriend and I decided to go to a resort.
 We found a last-minute deal in Cuba.

 At the resort, we saw how the cars were kept running.
 A man had the hood of his car up, working on it.
-We went over to watch.
+So we went over to watch.
 Pretty much everyone with a car knew how to make some parts, he said, or adapt them.
 Metal fabricators specialized in making engine parts.
 With string, wire, metal and wood, those cars kept going.
 They sounded and looked like the pride of Detroit.

 Americans in Cuba, again

 The half-century old embargo likely will be lifted now.
 American hotel executives are with Obama on his trip to Cuba.
 Deals are being made.
 American tourists will join the Canadians and Europeans on the beaches.
 New cars will be sent.
 I think it’s been long enough now that everyone knows the museum value of the American cars kept alive in Cuba longer than anywhere except the garages of classic car collectors.
-The cars are not of intrinsic value as examples of their model, having few original parts anywhere in them.
+The cars are not of intrinsic value as examples of their model, however, having few original parts anywhere in them.
 Their worth is as works of art, industrial art perhaps.
 They show the ability of machine and mechanic to stay operational.
 Adaptation and invention are highly developed skills in Cuba.
 I hope they survive.